slifin/clojure-workshop/README.md

 Run the code by right clicking your project and clicking REPL and then run that should open a REPL Learn how to run your hello world by reading: https://cursive-ide.com/userguide/repl.html

-`clj -m core` on the terminal should execute the program on the terminal
+`clj -m core` on the terminal, in your project dir, should execute the program on the terminal

 ## Session 2